PRIMARY CATEGORY → WINDOWS PRIVESC

 Setup

-Once we have imported the powerhsell functionality into our current session, we have to locate a system process running as Local System
+Once we have imported the powershell functionality into our current session, we have to locate a system process running as LOCAL SYSTEM

 A non-privileged system account usually does not have enough privileges to list the owner of each existing process